nhsd-exeter/dos-comparison-tool/README.md

 These tests are written in python and run with pytest and pytest bdd.
 These tests are located in the `test/end_to_end` directory.

+The prerequisites for running these tests are:

+- AWS Cognito is setup and configured using `make provision-infrastructure PROFILE= ENVIRONMENT=`
+- The UI is running locally or deployed to a nonprod environment.
+To run the UI locally, run `make ui-build start PROFILE= ENVIRONMENT=`

+To run the end to end tests, run the following command:

     make end-to-end-test PROFILE= ENVIRONMENT=

 Example:

     make end-to-end-test PROFILE=dev ENVIRONMENT=dev

+To view the tests running in a browser, run the following command:

+    make test-browser

 ### Test data and mock services